briceburg/silverstripe-flexiform/README.md

 Features
 --------

-* Add forms to DataObjects or Pages
+* Add forms to any DataObject or Page
 * GridField based management of fields, options, submissions, actions, &c.
   * 100% compatible with [holder pages](https://github.com/briceburg/silverstripe-holderpage) & VersionedGridfield
 * Programmatically define initial fields and handlers + build them from the Environment Builder
 * **Many-many** between Form and `FlexiFormField`, **has_many** between `FlexiFormHandler`
   * reduced repetitiveness and improved consistency
   * _extraFields_ allows per-form customization without disturbing other forms using the same field

-**Pre-Release Status** - Field managment + submissions are in place.
-Still tuning & documenting.
+* Protection against form re-submissions

-For now, **be the source, be the source Danny**.
+* Definable, friendly post URLs for logs and analytics

-Comments / PRs welcome!
+* Support for multiple forms per page

 Requirements